daniecas/azure-devops-mermaid-viewer/README.md

 Install this extension to your Azure DevOps Organization.

 Go to Repos:
-- in Files: if you select a .mmd file you can find a new Preview tab
+- in Files: if you select a Mermaid (`.mmd`) file you can find a new Preview tab
-- in Pull Requests: if you select a .mmd file you can find a Raw Content/Preiew toggle button
+- in Pull Requests: if you select a Mermaid (`.mmd`) file you can find a Raw Content/Preview toggle button

 ## Run Locally